smbutterfield/ibmt17-18/_06-intro-harmonic/a2-ex-romnum.md

 Using the examples below, determine:
 - what are the diatonic qualities of all triads in seventh chords in major and minor
-  - Does every diatonic quality occur naturally?
+  - If we consider these examples to be "diatonic", does every quality occur naturally or do some require accidentals?
+  - What is the relationship between chords in major and minor?
 - how Roman numerals are created and labeled
   - What information does each part  (e.g. Roman numeral, lower-case vs. upper-case, inversion figures, etc.) of the Roman numeral convey?
-- how inversion figures work with Roman numerals
+  - Are the inversion figures identical to the figured bass discussed in the class reading from this unit?
+If not, how do they differ?
-- what differentiates leadsheet notation and Roman numerals
+  - How do leadsheet notation and Roman numerals differ in the information that they convey?
-- what the diatonic chord qualities are in major and minor
-  - Are there any notable differences between major and minor?

 **Note that the ABC notation used in these examples has limitations on what kind of text can be entered.
-In this system, everything other than the Roman numeral itself should be written as superscript.**
+In the Roman numeral system, everything other than the Roman numeral itself should be written as superscript.**

 {% capture ex1 %}X:1
 %%staffsep 75%